Skip to main content

 Company Overview

-The corporate reality: Just Energy (a Canadian company) owns Amigo.
-Just Energy went through bankruptcy protection in 2021 after Winter Storm Uri.
-They restructured and continue operating, but that history is recent and worth knowing.
+Just Energy (a Canadian company) owns Amigo.
+Just Energy went through CCAA bankruptcy protection in 2021 after Winter Storm Uri [Just Energy Group Inc. CCAA Filing, March 2021].
+They restructured and continue operating—PUCT verified their financial stability—but that history is recent.
+If corporate bankruptcy concerns you, other options exist.

 Bilingual Service